 Welcome to my harmonica teacher’s blog.
-My name is Luciano, and today we are going to talk about learning to play the harmonica, in particular, we’ll see how to fight those moments in which you feel you’re losing motivation and start to procrastinate.
+My name is Steve, and today we are going to talk about learning to play the harmonica, in particular, we’ll see how to fight those moments in which you feel you’re losing motivation and start to procrastinate.

 A long and tiring learning path like learning to play the harmonica necessarily leads us to clash with moments of fatigue, stress, and low motivation.